Best Self-custody spend Crypto Cards 2026

 Is self-custody worth the lower cashback rates?

-At $3,000/month spending, COCA Elite (8% self-custody) earns $2,880/year while Bybit (10% custodial) earns $3,600/year.
-The $720 gap is the annual cost of sovereignty.
-But if an exchange freezes withdrawals (as FTX did), the entire balance is at risk.
+At $3,000/month spending, COCA Elite (8% self-custody) earns $2,880/year while Bitget (8% custodial) earns $2,880/year.
+At this level the gap is near zero.
+But if an exchange freezes withdrawals (as FTX did), the entire custodial balance is at risk.
 Self-custody users lost zero when FTX collapsed.

 Can I use self-custodial cards with Apple Pay and Google Pay?